 - When Freddie Gray was taken out of that van, he could not talk, and he could not breathe.

-- Freddie Gray suffered a severe spinal cord injury that led to his death seven days later.
+- Doctors concluded that Freddie Gray suffered a severe spinal cord injury that led to his death seven days following his encounter with police.

 - Baltimore’s Lead Paint – Baltimore has a history of lead paint issues.
-Freddie Gray’s hometown had reported 129 new cases of lead paint poisoning in 2014, nearly half of all new cases in Maryland. three times the national average among children.
-According to The Short, Hard Life of Freddie Gray, an article published by Justice Policy Institute, Gray’s family filed a lawsuit in 2008 alleging that Freddie and his siblings “had received ‘irreversible brain damage’ as a result of years of lead-paint poisoning during their childhood…arguing that the negligence of the landlords, who had failed to remodel the houses in which they grew up, had ruined their chances at living productive and healthy lives.”
-While lead poisoning has a significant impact on the health of an individual, and may have contributed to and was a result of systemic failures on the City, I doubt it was the final straw.
+Freddie Gray’s hometown had reported 129 new cases of lead paint poisoning in 2014, attributing to nearly half of all new cases in Maryland.
+This case amount was three times the national average among children.
+According to The Short, Hard Life of Freddie Gray, an article published by Justice Policy Institute, Gray’s family filed a lawsuit in 2008 alleging that Freddie and his siblings “…had received ‘irreversible brain damage’ as a result of years of lead-paint poisoning during their childhood…arguing that the negligence of the landlords, who had failed to remodel the houses in which they grew up, had ruined their chances at living productive and healthy lives.”
+While lead poisoning has a significant impact on the health of an individual, and may have contributed to and was a result of systemic failures on the City’s part, I doubt it was the final straw.

 - Donta Allen – Donta was the other other arrestee in the van along with Freddie Gray.
 He made a lot of statements to the prosecutors.
 Some conflicting.
 Some not.
 One consistent thing Allen mentioned was that officers did not provide Gray with medical attention in a timely fashion.
 There was a metal divider separating Gray and Allen, so its very improbable that he broke Freddie Gray’s back.
 In all seriousness, if there was a reasonable explanation for this to have been all Allen, he would have been sentenced a year ago.
 So that only leaves…